 - Pelvic placement

 Bodyworks Subiaco specifically offers STOTT PILATES® courses to it's clients, as they are recognised throughout the world.
 Our training centre has the only team of resident rehab and fitness instructor trainers in Australia.
 We have both a Rehab Instructor Trainer and Fitness Instructor Trainer on staff and we always strive to produce the highest quality of education for all our students.
 Not only can you attend courses at Bodyworks Subiaco but you can also do all the mentoring and observation included as part of attending your education with Bodyworks.

 Download more information about our Pilates instructor training course

-Getting started in pilates instructor training at Bodyworks Subiaco
+Getting started in pilates instructor courses at Bodyworks Subiaco

-At Bodyworks, we offer STOTT PILATES® Intensive program.
-The Intensive program – which includes two courses, Intensive Mat Plus (IMP) and Intensive Reformer (IR) — is designed for people who are in the fitness field or have experience teaching.
+At Bodyworks, we offer STOTT PILATES® Intensive Program.
+The Intensive Program – which includes two courses, Intensive Matwork Plus (IMP) and Intensive Reformer (IR) — is designed for people who are in the fitness field or have experience teaching.

 Got Questions?
 Would You Like To Arrange A Booking?

 A quick chat with one of our team members can answer all your questions and get a booking arranged for you.
 Simply call us on (08) 9381 5565, or pop your details into the form below and we'll be in touch.

 Studio Hours: Mon-Thu 6-8, Fri 6-6, Sat 7-4